Angryrou/UDAO2022/docs/optimization/README.md

 Note:

 - `MOGD` solver requires that at least one objective should always be with positive values.
-- `PF`: `PF` calls `MOGD` solver.
+- `PF`: `PF` calls `MOGD` solver and by default we use `Pf-AP`.
 If there is any objective returns negative value or to be maximized, please treat it as a constraint rather than the objective to be optimized.
 ## Examples

 We provide three examples to do MOO, including